Volunteer in Cambodia with Children at the Community Programme

 Volunteer Reviews from the Cambodia Community Volunteer Programme

-Why not read about previous volunteer experiences to get to know more about what you will doing when you volunteer in Cambodia with Globalteer?
+Why not read about previous volunteer experiences?
+Get to know more about what you will doing when you volunteer in Cambodia with Globalteer.

 Free Time when you volunteer in Cambodia

-When you volunteer in Cambodia, you will work with our team in Siem Reap who are all very well travelled throughout the country and further afield in Southeast Asia and can offer plenty of travel tips.
+When you volunteer in Cambodia, you will work with our team in Siem Reap.
+All very well travelled throughout the country and further afield in Southeast Asia and can offer plenty of travel tips.
 There are lots of options for weekends in the town as well as for travel before or after your placement.
 Here are just a few of Cambodia’s treasures to whet your appetite.

 Angkor Wat and the temple complexes